 Leather: Leather, cowhide, and suede provide a rich and luxurious texture, plus adds a natural element to the room.
 Leather is great because the dying and tanning processes yield unique results.
 Leather can be gently vacuumed, damp-wiped, and cleaned with a leather conditioner.

 Vinyl: Low maintenance and less expensive than leather, vinyls are ideal for busy family living and dining rooms.
+All you need is soap and water to clean it up with.
 The durability depends heavily on quality.

 Silk: This delicate fabric is only suitable for adult areas, such as formal living rooms.
 It must be professionally cleaned if soiled.